MarketDataApp/documentation/api/portfolios/trades.md

 - `ID` - Unique identifier for the trade
 - `Account Owner ID` - ID of the account owner
-- `Trade Identifier` - Unique identifier for the trade
+- `Identifier` - Unique identifier for the trade as provided by the user
-- `Trade Name` - Name of the trade
+- `Name` - Name of the trade
-- `Trade Description` - Description of the trade
+- `Description` - Description of the trade
-- `Trade Notes` - Notes associated with the trade
+- `Notes` - Notes associated with the trade
 - `Transactions` - List of transaction IDs to associate with the trade

 ### PATCH